nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 ```

 The above code profits from the fact that the `NameResolver` already resolved all names as far as
 possible, so we don't need to do that.
-All the need to create a string with the name parts separated
+We only need to create a string with the name parts separated
 by underscores instead of backslashes.
 This is what `$node->toString('_')` does.
 (If you want to
 create a name with backslashes either write `$node->toString()` or `(string) $node`.)
 Then we create
 a new name from the string and return it.
 Returning a new node replaces the old node.

 Another thing we need to do is change the class/function/const declarations.
 Currently they contain
-only the shortname (i.e. the last part of the name), but they need to contain the complete class
+only the shortname (i.e. the last part of the name), but they need to contain the complete name inclduing
-name:
+the namespace prefix:

 ```php
 <?php